-- (A) The oath is made during a telephone conversation with the magistrate, after the affiant has signed his or her affidavit in support of the application for the search warrant and transmitted the proposed search warrant and all supporting affidavits and documents to the magistrate.
-The affiant's signature may be in the form of a digital signature or electronic signature if electronic mail or computer server is used for transmission to the magistrate. - (B) The magistrate shall confirm with the affiant the receipt of the search warrant and the supporting affidavits and attachments.
-The magistrate shall verify that all the pages sent have been received, that all pages are legible, and that the affiant's signature, digital signature, or electronic signature is acknowledged as genuine.
+(A) The oath is made during a telephone conversation with the magistrate, after the affiant has signed his or her affidavit in support of the application for the search warrant and transmitted the proposed search warrant and all supporting affidavits and documents to the magistrate.
+The affiant's signature may be in the form of a digital signature or electronic signature if electronic mail or computer server is used for transmission to the magistrate.